 What Are the Types of Therapy Animals?

-There are many kinds of therapy animals.
+Pet friendly rehabs offer various types of therapy animals to assist with the recovery process.
 At Changing Tides, we allow you to bring your cat or dog from home.
 Some of the other therapy animals recognized within the recovery community include:

 - Guinea pigs